BrandonKirbyson/Weeble/README.md

 - `1x` Innomaker Arducam (Embedded in Right Eye, OpenCV)
 - `1x` 12V Battery (Power)

-All 3 versions of Weeble were fully designed in OnShape and 3D printed parts were made with a Prusa Mini+ 3D printer.
+All `3 versions` of Weeble were `fully designed in OnShape` and 3D printed parts were made with a `Prusa Mini+ 3D printer`.

 ## How Does Weeble Work?

-Weeble is programmed in Java using the FTC SDK as he uses a leftover REV Control Hub from the 2024 FTC season.
-He also uses OpenCV to track objects and faces.
-The robot is controlled wireless with a Logitech Gamepad over a WiFi connection to the REV Control Hub.
+Weeble is programmed in `Java` using the `FTC SDK` as he uses a `leftover REV Control Hub from the 2024 FTC season`.
+He also uses `OpenCV to track objects and faces`.
+The robot is `controlled wireless with a Logitech Gamepad over a WiFi connection` to the REV Control Hub.

 ## Why Was Weeble Made?